 The SteelSeries Arctis 1 Wireless have a malleable boom microphone that can be fully detached to give the headphones a more casual look.

 The boom microphone has decent recording quality.
 It sounds clear and easy to understand, although voices sound a bit thin and bright.

-The noise handling performance of the mic is good.
-It's able to separate background noise from your voice well, which is very useful if you play games in a noisy environment.
+The noise handling performance of the mic is decent.
+It's able to separate background noise from your voice well, which is very useful if you play games in a moderately noisy environment.

 These headphones have very good battery performance.
 We measured just about 25 hours of battery life, which is nice considering that SteelSeries advertises 20 hours.
 They can also be used passively with a wired connection, though you can't use the charging cable and use them at the same time.
 Unfortunately, they take around 4 hours to fully charge, which is quite long.

 The SteelSeries Engine app has a good amount of customization options, although not as many as with other SteelSeries headphones.
 It has a 6-band EQ instead of a 10-band EQ, like what you get with higher-end models like the SteelSeries Arctis Pro GameDAC.
 The app also allows for sidetone, or mic monitoring, enabling you to hear your own voice through the headphones.

 Update 10/26/2021: These headphones have been updated to test bench 1.5.
 In this update, we made changes to the way we test latency.
 We now use a click track in our software, and we measure latency three times and average the results.
 This new method has resulted in different latency values than what we had reported in our previous test bench.
 As a result, we have updated our results.

 These headphones have a great non-Bluetooth wireless performance.
 They connect via their USB-C dongle and have low enough latency for you to play PC games without noticing a delay.

 These headphones can be used wired with a typical 1/8" TRRS cable, which is included in the box.
 Unfortunately, they don't support audio via their micro-USB charging cable.